 NFC is committed to providing a high-quality educational experience to all students, and students are expected to follow appropriate and honest academic practices.
 This information is available in the Academic Regulations section of the college catalog at www.nfc.edu.
 All cases of academic dishonesty will be reported to the Office of Academic Affairs.
+All cases of academic dishonesty will be reported to the Office of Academic Affairs.
 Assignments that are plagiarized are subject to receiving a zero.